Performance & Optimization – New Threading Model

 In the top of the window you can specify the folder to look for statistics files.
-If you start the utility from eiConsole it opens appropriate ‘statistics’ folder automatically.
-In the appropriate start and end fields you can specify start and end times to review the statistical data.
-In the text area below you can see statistic summary for given period.
+If you start the utility from eiConsole it opens the appropriate ‘statistics’ folder automatically.
+In the appropriate start and end fields, you can specify start and end times to review the statistical data.
+In the text area below you can see statistic summary for a given period.

 eipServer.conf properties index

 1) ‘com.pilotfish.eip.ntm.stage.baseThreadCount’ – Base Thread Count for thread pool in pool-per-stage mode.